 As the nation's principal health statistics agency, the mission of the National Center for Health Statistics (NCHS) is to provide statistical information that can be used to guide actions and policy to improve the health of the American people.
-In addition to collecting and disseminating the Nation's official vital statistics, NCHS conducts several population-based surveys and healthcare establishment surveys, including the National Ambulatory Medical Care Survey (NAMCS) (accessed August 2024).
-In 2021 the National Ambulatory Medical Care Survey (NAMCS) began collecting electronic health records (EHRs) for ambulatory care visits that took place in health centers, known as the NAMCS Health Center (HC) Component.
+In addition to collecting and disseminating the Nation's official vital statistics, NCHS conducts several population-based surveys and healthcare establishment surveys, including the National Ambulatory Medical Care Survey (NAMCS) (accessed August 2024).In 2021 the National Ambulatory Medical Care Survey (NAMCS) began collecting electronic health records (EHRs) for ambulatory care visits that took place in health centers, known as the NAMCS Health Center (HC) Component.
 Even though the NAMCS HC Component is a provider survey (i.e., health centers are the sampling unit) it collects patient level personally identifiable information (PII), which enable data linkages.

-Through its Data Linkage Program, NCHS has been able to expand the analytic utility of the NAMCS HC Component data by linking the patient level data with housing assistance program data collected by the U.S. Department of Housing and Urban Development (HUD).
-This report will describe the linkage of the 2021 NAMCS HC Component to 2020-2022 HUD administrative data.
-The linkage of the NAMCS HC Component patient data with HUD administrative housing assistance program participation data creates a new data resource that can support a wide array of public health surveillance and policy evaluation studies focused on the role of housing assistance program participation as a key social determinant of health.
+Through its Data Linkage Program, NCHS has been able to expand the analytic utility of the NAMCS HC Component data by linking the patient level data with death certificate data collected from the National Death Index (NDI).
+This report will describe the linkage of the 2021 NAMCS HC Component to the 2021-2022 NDI.
+The linkage of the NAMCS HC Component patient data with mortality information creates a new data resource that can support a wide array of public health surveillance and policy evaluation studies.